NYULibraries/rooms/README.md

 * Many things are not done 'the rails way'
 * Expanded roles
 * Full RESTful implementation
-* Sunspot indexing or ElasticSearchg
+* Sunspot indexing or ElasticSearch